Vatican Children Tour

 How it Works

 We will get the tickets ahead of time so that you won’t have to wait in any lines.
 During the booking process, you will be able to tell us when and what you would like to tour.
 You will also have the opportunity to tell us how we can customize the private tour for you and yours.
 With that, we will create the perfect tour for you.
+In addition, to assist you in planning your family trip to the Vatican, we have also created an informative resources page – How to Tour the Vatican which offers helpful advice.

-Optional Upgrades to Enhance Your Private Tour
+Optional Add Ons to Enhance Your Private Family Tour

 ADD ON Private Guided Visit of Raphael Papal Rooms